What is bitcoin?

 Bitcoin is a digital currency – what’s known as a cryptocurrency – which is used to buy or exchange products and services.
-You can use bitcoins to pay for take-away food, computers and airline tickets – just like with normal money.
+You can use bitcoin to pay for take-away food, computers and airline tickets – just like with normal money.

 In record time, bitcoin has revolutionised traditional systems of handling money.
 As the cryptocurrency on the market that has had the biggest commercial breakthrough, it’s growing every day and is challenging accepted ways of looking at value, stock exchanges and markets.